JulyHtwe/Cinema-Project-PHP-/README.md

-# Cinema Ticket Website
+# Cinema Website

-Welcome to the **Cinema Ticket Website**!
+Welcome to the **Cinema Website**!
 This platform allows users to browse movies, view showtimes, and book tickets for their favorite films.
 Whether you're looking to watch the latest blockbuster or enjoy a classic, this website makes it easy to book tickets for cinemas near you.

 ---